 Call it a cheese board, a meat and cheese plate, or just plain tasty—charcuterie (pronounced shahr-koo-tuh-ree) boards are a great alternative to passed appetizers, warm apps, or otherwise fussy food options for cocktail hours and parties.
 And bonus: they’re classy as heck and make a real show-stopping impression when put together well.
+Learn how to put the perfect charcuterie board together for any upcoming movie night, birthday or gathering.

 First things first: gather your surfaces.
 Choose your board based first on how many folks you hope to feed, then upon your personal aesthetic.
 A large butcher block cutting board might do, or a small slice of food-grade slate.
 Maybe a large porcelain serving plate is more your style?
 Some home goods stores have even been known to sell charcuterie boards with dedicated and labeled areas for different components—fun, but not very creative.
 You do you, boo.
 Aside from the board itself, be sure to collect ramekins for holding smaller items and for holding any moist or juicy foods (you don’t want that olive juice mixing with your brie, now do you?), dipping cups, knives, and individual snack plates and napkins to set next to the primary plate for your guests’ convenience.